sweeks/multiviewer/README.md

 invokes a shared [main shortcut](remote-control/MV-Do-Command.shortcut) with the button's name ("Home", "Up", "Play_pause", etc).
 The main shortcut sends a simple HTTP request to the daemon with the button name -- all of the multiviewer logic happens in the daemon.
-For each button, the [remote-control](remote-control) directory has a `.shortcut` file and a `.png` file with its icon.
+For each button, the [remote-control/](remote-control) directory has a `.shortcut` file and a `.png` file with its icon.
 From the Shortcuts app, `Add to Home Screen`, and choose the icon as its image.

 # Daemon

 The daemon is a few thousand lines of Python, and uses the `asyncio` and `pyatv` libraries.
-The [src/multiviewer](src/multiviewer) directory has all of the code except for tests.
+The [src/multiviewer/](src/multiviewer) directory has all of the code except for tests.
 The daemon runs an HTTP server that receives commands from the remote-control shortcuts, updates its virtual multiviewer state and responds to the request, and then in the background sends commands to the J-Tech, Apple TVs, and soundbar.